-Antiperspirants and deodorants are two distinct products, but in our everyday speech we tend to use the terms interchangeably and I have done so throughout this response as a way to help people using search find what they need.
+Antiperspirants and deodorants are two distinct products, but in our everyday speech, we tend to use the terms interchangeably, and I have done so throughout this response to help people using search find what they need.

 You were on the right track when you tried switching deodorants.
 If you take a walk down the antiperspirant/deodorant aisle, you’ll notice quite the selection.
-Most of the antiperspirants/deodorants you see will all have the same active ingredient(s): aluminium chloride, aluminium chlorohydrate, aluminium-zirconium or a combination of thereof.
+Most of the antiperspirants/deodorants you see will all have the same active ingredient(s): aluminum chloride, aluminum chlorohydrate, aluminum-zirconium, or a combination of thereof.
 Did you notice something about those three active ingredients?
 They all contain aluminum.

-However everyone’s body chemistry is a little different, it’s the food you eat, the water you drink, and your genetics.
-You know how everyone likes to giggle about what eating asparagus does to urine?
-Well it doesn’t do that to everyone’s.
 Some people think cilantro tastes like soap—and I cry a little for all they miss.
-Your quirk is that something in your sweat, is making that aluminum show up on your shirts, lucky you.
+Your quirk is that something in your sweat makes that aluminum show up on your shirts, lucky you.

-Try switching to an aluminum free antiperspirants/deodorants I did a search on Amazon that will show you specific brands and labels to look for the next time you head to the store.
+Try switching to aluminum-free antiperspirants/deodorants.
+I did a search on Amazon that will show you some specific brands and labels to look for the next time you head to the store.

-On a side note, some people avoid aluminum because they believe that aluminum is the cause of of Alzeheimer’s.
-That hasn’t been proven, what they’ve found is that people with Alzheimer’s tend to have more aluminum in their brains, this doesn’t mean that the the aluminum was the cause, it just means that it shows up in people’s brains when they have Alzheimer’s.
-It could be like the way ketones show up in the urine of diabetics, the insulin is absent so ketones show up where they normally wouldn’t.
-Just because something is there, doesn’t mean it is the cause.
-(I haven’t done a lot of research lately, but feel free to link to peer reviewed sources, if you want to discuss this point).
+On a side note, some people avoid aluminum because they believe that aluminum is the cause of Alzheimer’s.
+That hasn’t been proven; what they’ve found is that people with Alzheimer’s tend to have more aluminum in their brains.
+This doesn’t mean that the aluminum was the cause.
+It just means that it shows up in people’s brains when they have Alzheimer’s.
+It could be like the way ketones show up in the urine of people with diabetes.
+Their insulin is absent, so ketones show up where they normally wouldn’t.
+Just because something is there doesn’t mean it is the cause.
+(I haven’t done a lot of research lately, but feel free to link to peer-reviewed sources if you want to discuss this point).

 You didn’t mention where you moved from.
 Why do I ask?
 Well, if you moved from a cooler climate, there is a chance part of the problem is that you haven’t had to use as much antiperspirant as you do now.